-CLAT 2020 & Apply Online For Common Law Admission Test and Registration date extended.
-The Common Law Admission Test (CLAT) 2020 will be held on 22-08-2020.
+CLAT 2022 & Apply Online For Common Law Admission Test and Registration date extended.
+The Common Law Admission Test (CLAT) 2022 will be held on May 8 & December 18, 2022 from 2 to 4 pm.
 The online application process will begin in January.
 CLAT Exam will be conducted for admission in Integrated LLB and LLM courses offered by 19 National Law Universities of India.

-Consortium of National Law Universities has released the schedule of the Common Law Admission Test (CLAT) 2020 on its official website.
+Each question comes with 150 questions at the rate of one mark.
+Each wrong answer will be deducted at the rate of one quarter mark.
+Consortium of National Law Universities has released the schedule of the Common Law Admission Test (CLAT) on its official website.
 The law aspirants can visit the official website of Consortium of NLUs – consortiumofnlus.ac.in – to check and download provisional CLAT Admission Test calendar.

-CLAT 2020: The number of questions will be reduced from 200 to 120-150.
+CLAT: The number of questions will be reduced from 200 to 120-150.
 The exam will remain off-line and for two hours.
 Comprehension based questions will be asked from quantitative techniques, English, current affairs, deductive reasoning and logical reasoning.
-CLAT will be held on 28-09-2020.
+CLAT will be held from 2 to 4 pm.

 CLAT is conducted by the consortium of National Law Universities for admissions to the bachelors in law course across India.
 Other details of the examination would be released when the official website.
 For CLAT, there are 19 national law universities that accept the score for a total of 2300+ seats at bachelor’s level.

 The consortium of National Law Universities conducts CLAT – a national level entrance exam – for admissions to undergraduate and postgraduate law programmes offered by 21 National Law Universities in India.